Prasad S Dhurjati

 - Bachelors - 1977 Indian Institute of Technology, Kanpur, India

-"Our current research combines three decades of expertise in Biotechnology and Artificial intelligence.
-This research has resulted in over a hundred publications that have been cited over two thousand times with a H-index of 25.
+"Our current research combines three decades of expertise in biotechnology and artificial intelligence.
+This research has resulted in over a hundred publications that have been cited over 2300 times with a H-index of 25.
 The top ten papers have been cited over 1000 times.
-The research has also resulted in the training of nearly 40 graduate students and post-doctoral research fellows (who are currently well placed in industry and academia) and over 60 undergraduate research students.
-The key research accomplishments are in the fields of Biochemical engineering and 'On-line fault diagnosis'.
-Current research is in the area of Systems Biology and Modeling of Engineering Systems.
+The research has also resulted in the training of nearly 40 graduate students and post-doctoral research fellows (who are currently well placed in industry and academia) and over 80 undergraduate research students.
+The key research accomplishments are in the fields of Biochemical engineering and ?On-line fault diagnosis?.
+Current research is in the area of Systems Biology, Systems Medicine and Modeling of Engineering Systems.
 In biotechnology, we are currently applying mathematical models and knowledge-based approaches to convert biological and medical data to useful knowledge.
-In chemical process systems, we are analyzing on-line data using hybrid mathematical-heuristic approaches to diagnose faults.
-Common to both these application areas are the use of dynamic models, qualitative domain knowledge and artificial intelligence approaches for data interpretation and knowledge integration.

-Our past research in biotechnology has resulted in a better understanding of microscopic and macroscopic variables that influence the Kinetics of genetically engineered microorganisms.
-The work from 1977 to 2000 in biochemical engineering was largely experimental.
-In joint research with the Pasteur Institute in Paris, Kostas Tokatlidis examined the effect of gene sequence and protein structure on the mechanism of inclusion body (protein aggregate) formation during high-level expression of cellulolytic proteins in recombinant cells.
+Our past research in biotechnology has resulted in a better understanding of microscopic and macroscopic variables that influence the kinetics of genetically engineered microorganisms.
+In joint research with the Pasteur Institute in Paris, Kostas Tokatlidis examined the effect of gene sequence and protein structure on the mechanism of inclusion body (protein aggregate) formation.
 The papers from this work were cited nearly 300 times.
 As part of collaborative research with DuPont in environmental biotechnology, Konstantin Konstantinov (DuPont/Delaware) investigated the use of bioluminescent recombinant microorganisms as sensors for pollutants.
 The related paper has been cited 250 times.